-The programme management office will provide assurance that the plan is being delivered, identify variances to the agreed deliverables at the earliest opportunity and work with lead officers to ensure mitigating action is designed and implemented as appropriate.

-It will draw upon key skills and expertise available across the organisation as necessary, such as communications, organisational development, employee engagement, risk management, democratic services, and financial management.
-By engaging with and involving staff in the development and delivery of this plan, the council will build the necessary skills and experience to ensure improvements are sustainable.
+The programme management office will provide assurance that the Plan is being delivered, identify variances to the agreed deliverables at the earliest opportunity and work with lead officers to ensure mitigating action is designed and implemented as appropriate.
+It will pull on key skills and expertise available across the organisation as necessary, such as communications, organisational development, employee engagement, risk management, democratic financial services. and management.
+By engaging with and involving staff across the council in the development and delivery of this plan, we will build the necessary skills and experience to ensure improvements are sustainable.

-Section 4: Risk management
+Section 4: Risk Management